Gabe Kidd

-Gabriel Michael McMenamin (born 24 April 1997) is an English professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he performs under the ring name Gabe Kidd.
-He is a member of the Bullet Club and its War Dogs sub-group, and is a former one-time IWGP Global Heavyweight Champion.
-He is also a former Strong Openweight Champion and Strong Openweight Tag Team Champion.
-He also makes appearances for partner promotion All Elite Wrestling (AEW) and Ring of Honor (ROH).
+Gabriel Michael McMenamin (born 24 April 1997), better known by his ring name Gabe Kidd, is an English professional wrestler.
+As of March 2026, he is signed to All Elite Wrestling (AEW), where he is a member of both The Dogs and Death Riders stables.
+He is also a former AEW World Trios Champion with The Dogs stablemates David Finlay and Clark Connors.
+He also makes appearances for New Japan Pro-Wrestling (NJPW), where he is the current IWGP Global Heavyweight Champion in his record-tying second reign.

+He began his career in 2011 on the British independent scene, working for promotions such as WhatCulture Pro Wrestling (WCPW), where he performed under the name Gabriel Kidd and became a WCPW Internet Champion.
+In 2020, he signed with NJPW after being recruited by Katsuyori Shibata.
+In 2023, he joined the Bullet Club War Dogs sub-unit, shortened his name to Gabe Kidd, and would go on to become a IWGP Global Heavyweight Champion, Strong Openweight Champion, and Strong Openweight Tag Team Champion.
+He departed NJPW in 2026 and signed with AEW.

 Professional wrestling career

 Early career (2011-2019)

 McMenamin made his debut in 2011 under the name Kid Danger and at that time, he wrestled under a mask to conceal his age.
 In 2013, McMenamin switched to the name of Gabriel Kidd.

 On 29 April 2017, Kidd won the WCPW Internet Championship, one of the titles of WhatCulture Pro Wrestling, in a triple threat match involving defending champion Cody Rhodes and Joe Hendry.
 He lost the title to Zack Sabre Jr. on 21 September.
 On 2 June 2019, Kidd lost to Hendry in a "Loser Leaves Town" match, after which he left Defiant Wrestling.

 On 29 June, at a Revolution Pro Wrestling event, Kidd teamed with Kenneth Halfpenny and Shaun Jackson where they defeated Brendan White, NJPW young lions Clark Connors and Karl Fredericks.
 Katsuyori Shibata, was so impressed with Kidd and he went on to recommend him to NJPW officials, leading Kidd to be signed by NJPW.

 New Japan Pro-Wrestling (2020-present)

 Young Lion (2020–2023)

 On 25 January 2020, Kidd made his debut at New Japan Pro-Wrestling.
 Later the same year, he entered the New Japan Cup and lost to Taiji Ishimori in the first round on 17 June.
+In early 2022, Kidd took a hiatus from professional wrestling to prioritize his mental health.

 On 20 November 2022, at Historic X-Over, Kidd teamed with LA Dojo stablemates, Clark Connors, Kevin Knight and Alex Coughlin to defeat Kosei Fujita, Oskar Leube, Ryohei Oiwa and Yuto Nakashima.
-A few days later, Coghlin and Kidd teamed together in the World Tag League, where they finished bottom of their block with just 2 points.
+A few days later, Coughlin and Kidd teamed together in the World Tag League, where they finished bottom of their block with just 2 points.